liam-wiltshire/talks/exposure/content.md

 .bottomright[.xsmall[Yuan, L. 2022]]
 ???
-- Being recognised for our contribution to something bigger than ourselves contributes to that same sense of wellbeing
+- Tying back into that sense of wellbeing, and also our personal growth, being recognised for our contribution to something bigger than ourselves is important for many people
 - This might be internal recognition, industry awards (personally or part of a team), or just that sense of seeing someone using or playing something you've had a hand in making

 ---